alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

 That is the basic mechanism.
-The constructor stores a function. `Run` invokes it. `Map` and `Bind` build a new stored function around the old one.
+The constructor stores a function. `Run` invokes it. `Pure` builds an `IO<T>` that yields an already-available value when run and performs no new effect. `Map` and `Bind` build a new stored function around the old one.

 Conceptually: